nielsvdp/Enecsys_RPI_images/README.md

 needed:
 - router ipaddress (gateway)
 - subnetmask
-- preferable ipaddress of your rpi (needs to be unused in your network)
+- preferable ipaddress of your rpi (needs to be unused in your network), or the one you are using to connect to the pi.

 ```
 sudo ./staticip.sh